Last updated 05.05.2020 09.03am

 Badge ideas to do at home and links to ‘A million hands’ related activities.
 Click here.

-There are lots of different video calling platform.
-As County we have tried and tested a number of different solutions.
+There are lots of different video calling platforms.
+As a County we have tried and tested a number of different solutions.
 The three main solutions we have tried are Google Meet (attached to the County Gmail), Zoom and Microsoft Teams.
 It has been agreed that most of the solutions offer fairly similar options.
 As such, we understand that if there is one that you are used to, then you will likely continue using it.
 If you have not used any before then we have produced the following which will assist:

 Creating a virtual meeting using Google Meet